maroufzaman/marouf_branch/readme.md

 Testing and Deployment Instructions:

 Our project will be hosted and tested on AWS services.

-We will have more instructions on how exactly we will deploy our app and test it as we continue in development and have a complete first version of the product.
+More detailed instructions on how to deploy app and test it coming soon as we continue in development and make a first iteration of the full product.